Daily devotionals, Family Home Evening (FHE), and Sunday ideas for kids and young children that go with Come, Follow Me for 3/16/2020.

 - How can we cleave to God?

-- How can we see God’s arm of mercy extended to us all the time?
+- In what ways can we see God’s arm of mercy extended to us all the time?
 Is it still extended when we make mistakes?

 - God’s love Scavenger Hunt